-Why Puppy Quarantine Matters
+Why Quarantining a Puppy Matters

 Some puppies may be sick and contagious without showing symptoms right away.
 The incubation period—the amount of time from exposure to development of symptoms—varies depending on the disease.
-For instance, the incubation period for canine parvovirus is five to eleven days, while rabies can be months or even years.
+For instance, the incubation period for canine parvovirus is five to 11 days, while rabies can be months or even years.
 Even dogs that recover from distemper can infect other dogs for 90 days after they're well.
 But in most cases, puppies incubating a contagious disease become sick within two to three weeks of exposure.

-If you aren’t sure about your new puppy’s health—perhaps he’s a stray you found—quarantine for at least two weeks.
+If you aren’t sure about your new puppy’s health—perhaps he’s a stray you found—quarantine him for at least two weeks.
 A month is better to reduce the risk of exposure to your other pets.

-How To Quarantine
+How to Quarantine

 You’ll want to segregate the new pup in a “safe room” anyway as preparation for introductions.
-Choose an easily cleaned area like the laundry room or enclosed porch.
-Make sure it has all the necessary puppy paraphernalia including food and water dishes, toys and bed.
+Choose an easily cleaned area such as the laundry room or an enclosed porch.
+Try to ensure the quarantine area is well ventilated.

+Make sure the new arrival has all the necessary puppy paraphernalia including food and water dishes, toys, and a bed.
 The new pup and your resident pets should have no direct contact, not even sniffing through the screen or beneath the door, as even this risks disease transmission.

 Use a disinfectant to keep the quarantine area and canine necessities clean.
-A good all-purpose disinfectant is Clorox at a dilution of one cup bleach to two gallons of water.
+A good all-purpose disinfectant is bleach at a dilution of one cup bleach to two gallons of water.
 Remember to also disinfect yourself following interaction with the new dog, particularly after cleaning up any accidental puddles or piles.
 Sick puppies often can't control their elimination and shouldn't be expected to abide by house training until well.

-Wear an oversize shirt and sweat pants or other “puppy-only” uniform like a smock or apron while interacting with the quarantined baby.
+Wear an oversize shirt and sweatpants or other “puppy-only” uniform like a smock or apron while interacting with the quarantined baby.
 When you leave, take off the special smocks and thoroughly clean your hands before making contact with the other pets.
 Don’t forget to wipe down your shoes to prevent carrying something nasty out of the room.
 Get a shallow pan and fill with a small amount the disinfectant, and step into the liquid with your shoes after you leave, so that you kill any bugs that could infect your other pets.